hashicorp/vault-hcp-lib/README.md

 By default, the Vault CLI uses interactive authentication and directs users to the HCP login page.

-Non-interactive authentication requires a service principal credential previously generated through the HCP portal.
+Non-interactive authentication requires service principal credentials previously generated through the HCP portal.
 The provided credential must have sufficient permission to access the organization, project, and HCP Vault cluster.